About Jason Chow

 Kinsta's Starter plan starts from $30/mo.
 The plans here stretch up quite a bit with pre-built packages topping off at $1,500/mo.

-Despite having a decent product, Cloudways is one of those companies that tries to lock you into their product.
+Despite having a decent product, Cloudways is one of those companies that try to lock you into their product.
 To understand the concept, think of the Sony memory stick and how Sony users were originally forced to use that.